-ii.
+i.
 The Radio Royalty Exemption Should be Removed

-Another key concern for the music industry is the statutory exemption from protection of recorded music used by commercial radio stations in Canada.
-The Copyright Board concluded that there is no economic rationale for this provision, which it called a "thinly veiled subsidy" to "large, profitable broadcasters.
-As with the discrimination against U.S. repertoire detailed above, this royalty exemption applies only to sound recordings; musical works are fully protected.
-Furthermore, this exemption discriminates against other Canadian businesses that publicly perform or communicate recorded music (such as satellite radio, restaurants or background music suppliers), none of which are subject to such an exemption from paying royalties to sound recording producers and performers.
+A key concern for the music industry is the statutory exemption from protection of recorded music used by commercial radio stations in Canada.
+The Copyright Board concluded that there is no economic rationale for this provision, which it called a "thinly veiled subsidy" to "large, profitable broadcasters."
+This royalty exemption applies only to sound recordings; musical works are fully protected.
+Furthermore, this exemption discriminates against other Canadian businesses that publicly perform or communicate recorded music (such as online music services, satellite radio, restaurants or background music suppliers), none of which are subject to such an exemption from paying royalties to sound recording producers and performers.
 Since 1997, when the radio royalty exemption was enacted, record labels have been deprived of over C\$160 million (US\$121 million) that they would have received in the absence of the exemption.
-Nor, arguably, does the Canadian system guarantee the "equitable" remuneration that Canada is obligated to provide by Article 15 of the WIPO Performances and Phonograms Treaty (WPPT) and that Canada committed to provide under the USMCA.
+Nor, arguably, does the Canadian system guarantee the "equitable" remuneration that Canada is obligated to provide by Article 15 of the WPPT and that Canada committed to provide under the USMCA.
+Unfortunately, the 2020 USMCA Law did not address this problem.
 Both the Heritage Report and the Industry Report called for narrowing this exemption so that it does not apply to the vast majority of commercial radio stations.
-The C\$1.25 million commercial radio royalty exemption should be eliminated as part of implementation of the USMCA or the Copyright Act review, or otherwise.
+The C\$1.25 million commercial radio royalty exemption should be eliminated.